rushabhjhaveri/rushabhjhaveri.github.io/README.md

 # rushabhjhaveri.github.io #
 Resume Website: https://rushabhjhaveri.github.io/

-# To-Do: #
+# To-Do #
-1. A numbered list
-  1. A nested numbered list
-  2. Which is numbered
-2. Which is numbered
+1. Find a suitable background for Projects section.
+2. Make necessary changes so that the website is responsive on mobile devices.